 <img height="1" width="1" src="https://www.facebook.com/tr?id=1591140261159321&amp;ev=PageView &amp;noscript=1">

-In my career, I have been fortunate to have worked with many human recruiters over the years.
-All the best ones possess certain qualities that make them the best at their jobs.
+In my career, I have been fortunate to have worked with many talented recruiters over the years.
+All the best ones possess certain qualities that make them exceptional at their jobs.
 From my experience, those qualities include:

 Great Recruiters Have Relationship Building-Skills